I decided to cut back on sugar after realizing that I was having dessert twice a day. Here are three tricks that helped me kick the sugar habit.

 My Cravings Come From My Mouth

 I’ve learned the craving is really all about my mouth and chewing.
 My stomach and body rarely care about sugar, especially if they have just finished a meal.
 There are really only two things that work for me: sweets or mints.
 (I’m actually writing this post after enjoying a kale salad with a peanut-sesame dressing made with garlic and would love a piece of gum right now!)
 I was chatting with my mom on the phone about sugar (she is also working on consuming less) and she said her sugar cravings occur in her upper body!
 So interesting.
+This post by Anne includes more about what causes sugar cravings.

 Why Cut Back On Sugar:

-6 Ways I Cut Back On Sugar
+Ways To Cut Back On Sugar

 1. I put an extra toothbrush and mouthwash on my main floor